jaysoo/slides/slides.md

 - A function's context depends on its declaration and invocation.

-- This can be a great source of confusion. :(
+- This can be a source of confusion. :(

+- Let's clear this up!

 ---